Efficient UI testing series

 One of the main specifications of Android is fragmentation.
 Even nowadays you can find many devices with different versions of Android, and the main reason is that many vendors produce devices with their software and many devices look the other way.
 Fortunately, lastly, Google introduced "Android One" program which allows installing default Android without any modification of core to devices and few vendors join to this program, and we can see devices with pure Android from Google, Nokia, some devices from Xiaomi, Motorola, etc.

-More information you can find on an official webpage.
+More information you can find on an Android Dashboards page.

 - Lollipop (5.1, API: 21) – 14.4%

 - Nougat (7.1, API: 25) – 10.1%

 It means that we should support many different Android versions and verify applications on different devices with other versions of Android OS.
 In addition to it, you can face a situation when you have issues applicable only for devices from specific vendors, like Samsung, Xiaomi, and others.